nicolewhite/neo4j-flask/pages/login-a-user.md

             return False
 ```

-Note that node properties can be retrieved just as you would retrieve values from a Python dictionary.
-In this case, I got the password property off of the `user` object, which recall is a `py2neo.Node` object, with `user['password']`.
+Note that `py2neo.Node` properties can be retrieved just as you would retrieve values from a Python dictionary.
+In this case, I got the password property off of the `user` object with `user['password']`.

 The `login.html` template is nearly identical to the `register.html` template, with the exception of the form's action (which sends a `POST` request to the `/login` view):